-Management encompasses detailed project planning most especially in the development of workback schedules.
-It begins with the identification of project objectives together with the creation of a project schedule that outlines the main deliverables expected in the course of the particular project.
-Activities are defined at a reasonable level of detail, resources required to accomplish the tasks, and how they will be acquired and utilized.
-As the name is self-explanatory, it is easier to track progress and this has the likelihood of greatly influencing task accomplishment.
-Moreover, by prioritizing tasks, a person ensures that there is enough time to complete the most important ones.
-Hence, the scheduling of projects is made easier and more efficient throughout the project's lifespan.
+Management encompasses detailed project planning, especially in the development of workback schedules.
+It begins with identifying project objectives and creating a project schedule that outlines the main deliverables expected during the project.
+Activities are defined with a reasonable level of detail.
+Resources needed to accomplish the tasks are identified, along with how they will be acquired and utilized.
+The name "workback schedule" is self-explanatory, making it easier to track progress, which greatly influences task completion.
+By prioritizing tasks, you ensure enough time to complete the most important ones.
+Hence, scheduling projects becomes easier and more efficient throughout the project's lifespan.

-A workback plan is an exceedingly important tool in the management of projects.
-It is a project planning tool developed while projecting to the end of a project.
-The plan provides an overview of the project scope and all the activities that need to be accomplished and when they should be done.
+A workback plan is a crucial tool for project management.
+It is a project planning method developed by projecting backward from the end of a project.
+The plan provides an overview of the project scope and all activities that need to be completed, including their deadlines.

 This method advocates for delegation of tasks and the resources needed to complete the tasks and this is done within the life cycle of the project.
 Workback schedules are an effective resource when designing a project.
 Some manufacturing companies use this approach to identify project components and manage their delivery within the project scope.
 They utilize a workback schedule to ensure precise timing throughout the process.